milanaryal/milanaryal.github.io/_posts/2014/2014-09-09-syntax-highlighting-with-prism-js.md

 ### Installing on Blogger/Tumblr

-To install Prism on your Blogger/Tumblr blog you need to upload `prism.css` and `prism.js` files in other file hosting sites alternately like [Google Drive](http://drive.google.com/) or [Dropbox](http://www.dropbox.com/) because we cannot host file in the Blogger/Tumblr site.
+To install PrismJS on your Blogger/Tumblr blog you need to upload `prism.css` and `prism.js` files in other file hosting sites alternately like [Google Drive](http://drive.google.com/) or [Dropbox](http://www.dropbox.com/) because we cannot host file in the Blogger/Tumblr site.
 Then as same process above go to template edit and inculde `prism.css` file link before the `</head>` tag and `prism.js` file link before `</body>` tag.

 Remember that hosting your file on other site like Google Drive you should set the file for public view and need to link direct link like `http://googledrive.com/host/YOUR_FILE_ID/`.
 Public viewing link and direct link may vary according to the different sites.

-If you don't like to upload the file and want to use Prism default theme then you can include the following two files link to install Prism:
+If you don't like to upload the file and want to use PrismJS default theme then you can include the following two files link to install PrismJS:

 {% highlight html %}
 <link href="http://prismjs.com/themes/prism.css" rel="stylesheet" />